The Gap-Giant Association: Are Planets Hiding in the Gaps?: Mutual transit analysis

 We initialized the systems following the procedure described in Section~\ref{sec:stability}, except that the gap planet was always placed at the midpoint of the gap, for simplicity.
 The inner planets were initialized on coplanar orbits, while the outer giant was assigned an inclination $i_\mathrm{G}$ relative to the inner system.
 By assuming initial coplanarity of the inner system, we isolated the dynamical effect of the outer giant; beginning with mutual inclinations among the inner planets introduces the possibility of observing an apparent gap unrelated to the giant planet's influence, complicating the analysis.
 We have confirmed that introducing small initial mutual inclinations (${\sim}\,1^\circ$) does not meaningfully alter the transit probabilities.
 The gap planet's mass in each system was sampled from a normal distribution whose mean and standard deviation were both set equal to the mean mass of the inner planets.

 For Kepler-48, -65, and -139, we created $300{,}000$ realizations of the system, integrated the secular (Laplace-Lagrange) equations for each system for $10^6$~years (as shown in the bottom panel of Figure~\ref{fig:schematic}), and recorded which planets would be seen to transit.
 The Laplace-Lagrange equations of motion were derived with the help of the \texttt{LaplaceLagrangeSystem} class from the \texttt{celmech} package \citep{celmech2022}.
 We repeated this experiment for three different inclinations of the outer giant: $5^\circ$, $10^\circ$, and $20^\circ$.
 To match observations, we focused only on outcomes in which at least three planets transit.
 Figure~\ref{fig:transit_probabilities} shows the probabilities for different planet combinations that transit simultaneously, along with the corresponding gap complexities $\mathcal{C}_\mathrm{inner}$.\footnote{For Kepler-139, we included the nontransiting planet Kepler-139f in the simulations, but did not restrict the systems to those in which planet f avoids transiting, to simplify the interpretation of the results.} The results for each system are summarized below: \begin{itemize} \item Kepler-48: When the outer giant's inclination is low ($i_\mathrm{G}\,{\lesssim}\,5^\circ$), the most common case is that all four inner planets are transiting (with a probability of ${\sim}\,60$\%).
 As $i_\mathrm{G}$ increases, it becomes increasingly likely that the outermost planet, d, avoids transiting.
-Observing a configuration with a large gap (in which planets 1 and 4 transit but either 2 or 3 does not transit) is rare, regardless of the inclination of the outer giant.
-Even if $i_\mathrm{G}\,{=}\,20^\circ$, the chance of seeing a large gap is only $5.5$\%.
+Observing a configuration with a gap (i.e., $\mathcal{C_\mathrm{inner}}\,{>}\,0.3$) requires that planets 1 and 4 transit but either 2 or 3 does not transit.
+This is rare, regardless of the inclination of the outer giant.
+Even if $i_\mathrm{G}\,{=}\,20^\circ$, the chance of seeing a gap is only $5.5$\%.
+Specifically, there is a $5.3$\% chance that planets 1, 2, and 4 transit and a $0.2$\% chance that planets 1, 3, and 4 transit.